ief015/open-konstruktor/docs/save-strings.md

 There are 9 layers in total.
 Each layer starts with a layer marker `09 59 01` as mentioned in [Format](#format).
 These layers include 2D data (in vertical columns top-bottom from left-right format).
 Each column starts with the following bytes: `09 37 01`.
+They are a part of ActionScript's serialization process.

 ## Layer 1: Silicon